hashicorp/terraform-provider-awscc/docs/data-sources/signer_signing_profile.md

 - `arn` (String) The Amazon Resource Name (ARN) of the specified signing profile.
 - `platform_id` (String) The ID of the target signing platform.
 - `profile_name` (String) A name for the signing profile.
-AWS CloudFormation generates a unique physical ID and uses that ID for the signing profile name.
+If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the signing profile name.
 - `profile_version` (String) A version for the signing profile.
 AWS Signer generates a unique version for each profile of the same profile name.
 - `profile_version_arn` (String) The Amazon Resource Name (ARN) of the specified signing profile version.
 - `signature_validity_period` (Attributes) Signature validity period of the profile. (see [below for nested schema](#nestedatt--signature_validity_period))